skt-t1-byungi/inno-trans/README.md

 ```

 ### t.removeMessages(locale[, key])
-Remove messages.
 If no `key` argument, remove all messages in the locale.

 ```js
 t.removeMessages('en', 'welcome')